Disinformation and misinformation explained

 - encouraging more platforms to sign up to the code.

-Reporting or making a complaint about online misinformation
+Reporting or making a complaint about disinformation and misinformation

-If you come across something online that you think is misinformation, you can report it directly to the platform.
+If you come across something online that you think is disinformation or misinformation, you can report it directly to the platform.
 Click on the name of the platform below to see the relevant page:

 - Apple News